 - 10.06 (1) Repealed.
 [B.C.
 Reg.
 197/2005, s.
-3.] - (2) Except as provided for by subsection (3), a licensee shall ensure that the number of seats in each commercial passenger vehicle operated by him, including the driver's seat, does not exceed the whole number determined by subtracting the net weight of the vehicle from the manufacturer's gross vehicle weight rating and dividing the difference by
+3.] - (2) Except as provided for by subsection (3), a licensee shall ensure that the number of seats in each commercial passenger vehicle operated by the licensee, including the driver's seat, does not exceed the whole number determined by subtracting the net weight of the vehicle from the manufacturer's gross vehicle weight rating and dividing the difference by

-- (a) 68 kg in the case of a vehicle which does not have a space or compartment designed for the storage of freight and personal baggage, and - (b) 80 kg in the case of all other vehicles. - (3) In the case of a commercial passenger vehicle equipped to transport persons with disabilities who use wheelchairs or mobility aids, - (a) for vehicles licensed and operated in commercial service before July 1, 2000, 120 kg must be allowed for each wheelchair position or mobility aid position, and - (b) for vehicles licensed and operated in commercial service after June 30, 2000, 150 kg must be allowed for each wheelchair position or mobility aid position. - (4) No person shall drive a commercial passenger vehicle that does not comply with subsection (2) or (3) or exceeds the manufacturer's gross vehicle weight rating. [en.
-B.C.
-Reg.
-448/87, s.
-2; am.
-B.C.
-Regs.
-236/2000, s.
-1; 64/2005, ss.
-5 and 6; 197/2005, s.
-3.]
+- (a) 68 kg in the case of a vehicle which does not have a space or compartment designed for the storage of freight and personal baggage, and - (b) 80 kg in the case of all other vehicles. - (3) In the case of a commercial passenger vehicle equipped to transport persons with disabilities who use wheelchairs or mobility aids, - (a) for vehicles licensed and operated in commercial service before July 1, 2000, 120 kg must be allowed for each wheelchair position or mobility aid position, and - (b) for vehicles licensed and operated in commercial service after June 30, 2000, 150 kg must be allowed for each wheelchair position or mobility aid position. - (4) No person shall drive a commercial passenger vehicle that does not comply with subsection (2) or (3) or exceeds the manufacturer's gross vehicle weight rating.